Smarten up your home lighting with Philips Hue from Apple Store

 The main competitor to Philips Hue is LiFX and to a lesser extent Belkin’s WeMo but what sets Hue apart from the others is that it works with just about every smart home platform you can think of.
 For example, you can use a Samsung SmartThings Motion Sensor to turn your Philips Hue light on and off when motion is detected in your home.
 Philips Hue is one of the few smart lighting systems that support Apple’s HomeKit – the set of smart home controls built into the software that powers iPhones, iPads and Apple TV.
 This means that you can tell Siri to change your Philips Hue bulbs to a lighting scene that matches your mood.
 There’s support for Amazon Alexa and Google Assistant as well.

-The Philips Hue Bridge, which is required in order for the Hue lighting products to work, can also act as a hub for other smart bulbs that use the ZigBee wireless light link standard such as IKEA’s Tradfri lighting range which is expected to hit Australia in early 2018.
+The Philips Hue Bridge, which is required in order for the Hue lighting products to work, can also act as a hub for other smart bulbs that use the ZigBee wireless light link standard such as IKEA’s Tradfri lighting range.

 A smart bulb essentially replaces your existing incandescent bulb with an LED light bulb that can be controlled from a few taps of your smartphone, tablet or your voice.
 Smart bulbs can be dimmed and some models allow the colour temperature to be adjusted so you can go from a harsh white light of 9,000K to a very warm and inviting soft glow of 2,500K.
 Hue white and colour ambiance bulbs are capable of generating 16 million different colours and can be put to a schedule so that the lights will change colour to match the time of day.